Wedding Bouquets from North Carolina Brides

 Wedding bouquets full of color are also a popular choice.
 Greenery serves as a neutral color while brides handpick bright and bold blooms like calla lilies, black dahlias, black and white anemones, succulents, and more to create a one-of-a-kind impression against their ivory or white gown.

 This all white bouquet has garden roses, roses and greenery.
+Perfect for the Southern bride!

 This is the definition of a gorgeous bouquet.
 The large pink flower is a peony flower, green ivy, cream amaranthus, white and peach peonies.